jjdblast/bigdata-pipeline_wiki/Install-Docker-and-Load-the-Docker-Image-from-USB.md

 ### Linux
 * Copy the contents of the USB to the `~` home directory on your local laptop

-* Remove (and return or pass on) the USB to make sure you're not running anything off of the USB from this point on
+**Remove (and return or pass on) the USB to make sure you're not running anything off of the USB from this point on**

 * Run the Docker installation script in your home directory

+**This will install everything needed to run Docker on Linux**

 ```
 local-linux$ ~\docker-install-linux.sh
 ```